-Virginia has its share of stunning vistas.
 Scenic drives are a great way to take in the glory of nature just a tank of gas ride away from Richmond.
-As the weather warms up and we inch closer to spring, exploring country roads, visiting vineyards and hiking through national parks is a great way to take in Virginia’s sweeping topography and grandeur.
+Autumn is perfect for exploring country roads, visiting vineyards and hiking through national parks is a great way to take in Virginia’s sweeping topography and grandeur.

-🍁 Shenandoah National Park is open 24 hours a day, 7 days a week.
-For important information about what’s open and what’s closed and what you need to know, visit: https://www.nps.gov/shen/phase-three.htm
+π Shenandoah National Park is open 24 hours a day, 7 days a week.
+For important information about whatβs open and whatβs closed and what you need to know, visit: https://www.nps.gov/shen

 In the fall, you should check out Virginia tourism’s best spots to see brilliant foliage in the state.
 You can gauge where are the best places to see bright colors by this Fall Foliage Prediction Map.
 The Virginia Department of Forestry also tracks foliage for precise connections to pinpoint places with stunning colors.
 Seeking out these natural spaces during the fall foliage season is a great way to enjoy the reds, yellows and oranges of nature with very comfortable temperatures.